amiryzat/ProxyGuard/docs/architecture.md

 - `src/main.py`'s terminal prompt (`prompt_session_setup()`), used by the live webcam check-in flow.
 - `checkin_app/`'s web setup page (Phase 2a — see below), which calls the same `class_config.build_session_id()` so both paths produce identically-formatted ids.

+## Anti-Proxy Safeguards in the Check-in Engine

+Beyond face recognition and the blink/head-movement liveness challenge, `CheckinSession` enforces two additional binding rules while an attempt is active (not yet locked), so both the desktop flow and `checkin_app/` get them identically:

+- **Single-person enforcement** — the challenge only runs with exactly one face in frame. mediapipe Face Mesh is configured for a single face, so a second face present would let one person perform the challenge while a different (possibly registered) face is also visible.
+If more than one face is detected, the challenge pauses (timer frozen, no mediapipe processing) and a warning is shown until only one face remains.
+See [[decisions]] Decision 10.
+- **Identity-liveness continuity guard** — recognizing a face once is not enough to bind that identity to the rest of the attempt.
+Later recognition checks must keep showing the *same* name at a *similar* position (a simple center-distance check, not real object tracking) for the identity to keep counting; a small number of consecutive mismatches is tolerated, but exceeding it clears the identity and restarts the challenge.
+This closes a proxy loophole where a recognized identity could silently transfer to a swapped-in face or photo.
+See [[decisions]] Decision 11 and [[bugs]] Bug 9.
+- **On-screen box color coding** — each detected face's bounding box is drawn red when unrecognized/`"Unknown"` and green when recognized, so an unrecognized face (including a swapped-in one, once the continuity guard clears it) is visually obvious at a glance, in both the desktop window and the `checkin_app` browser stream.

 ## Lecturer Dashboard (`dashboard/`)

 A small, standalone Flask web app that lets a lecturer review the attendance log in the browser.
 It is kept in its own top-level `dashboard/` folder (not inside `src/`) so it stays separate from the core detection modules, matching the project's module-independence convention.